-1. Set a Meaningful Goal and Commit
+1. Set a Meaningful Target and Commit

-Whether it was your doctor or your partner telling you to lose weight, or even it was a matter of "needing" to squeeze yourself into that new swim suit you got for summer (tennis shorts for me), like most things in life you need to set a goal and commit to it.
+Whether it was your doctor or your partner telling you to lose weight, or even it was a matter of "needing" to squeeze yourself into that new swimsuit you got for summer (tennis shorts for me), like most things in life you need to set a goal and commit to it.
 This applies to the target weight and the time at which you will reach the target weight.

-- As part of this initial process, try to think also what it means for yours and for your family's overall well-being.
+- As part of this initial process, try to think also about what it means for you and for your family's overall well-being.
 Did you know every pound you lose means you take four pounds of stress off your knees?
 What about being able to take longer walks hand-in-hand with your loved ones, as well as playing ball with your kids in the park?
 Be around to watch them grow up!!
-Fill your mind with all these positive images when you are setting your goals and I guarantee you will have the commitment to follow through
+Fill your mind with all these positive images when you are setting your goals and I guarantee you will have the commitment to follow through.

-2. Set Manageable Targets
+2. Set Manageable Weight-Loss Goals